conda-forge/cfep/cfep-13.md

 We will secure the uploads of outputs to `anaconda.org` via the following process.

-1. A public, global registry of all outputs from all feedstocks will be kept in a repo on github.
+1. A public, global registry of the package names mapped to the feedstock that that generated them will be kept in a repo on github.
 Write access to this repo is limited to core and bot admins as well.
 2. When a feedstock builds new outputs it wants to upload, it will push these outputs